 - Minicom users Tel: 01785 276207.

 If the Advisor considers your needs can only be met by a home adaptation, they will send your details to Cannock Chase Council, Depending on the number of enquiries received and the budget available Cannock Chase Council may operate a waiting list and you will be advised of this upon receipt of your enquiry.
-You will be contacted by the council’s benefits department who will ask you to complete a form with all of the financial details of the disabled person and there partner/spouse, a test of resources will then be carried out and you will be informed of any financial contribution you may be expected to make.
+You may in some circumstances be contacted by the Council’s benefits department who will ask you to complete a form with all of the financial details of the disabled person and there partner/spouse, a test of resources will then be carried out and you will be informed of any financial contribution you may be expected to make.

 How much can I get?